 According to 2018 trucking accident statistics by the National Safety Council (NSC), approximately 150,000 injuries were reported in large truck crashes.
 Most of the injuries in truck accidents were suffered by occupants of other vehicles with 72 percent, followed by big rig occupants with 26 percent and non-occupants with 2 percent.What is the Filing Deadline for a Truck Accident Claim in California?

 There is a limited amount of time for which a lawsuit must be filed in California if a settlement is not accepted by the insurance company or trucking firm.
 This deadline is known as the statute of limitations:

 - Personal Injury: A claimant has two years from the date of a big rig crash to file a personal injury lawsuit with a Pittsburg truck accident lawyer.

 - Wrongful Death: If a loved one lost was killed in a fatal tractor-trailer accident or later succumbed to their injuries, a wrongful death lawsuit must be filed within two years of the incident.

 If a claimant waits too long to file a lawsuit in civil court, they may lose the opportunity to recover financial compensation.
-If you have been injured or lost a loved one in a big rig crash, do not wait to seek assistance.
+Do not wait to seek assistance if you have been injured or lost a loved one in a big rig crash.
 Contact our law firm today for a free consultation to learn how we can help you and your family through this difficult situation.

 Editor's Note: updated [cha 8.29.23] Photograph Source: By "nockewell1" via Pixabay ds [cs 1219] cha